-September 2021: North Macedonia is a new country and until the early 90’s it was part of the communist Eastern bloc nation of Yugoslavia.
-It wasn’t until Yugoslavia collapsed with the fall of communism that the nation of North Macedonia was borne along with six other countries in the Balkans.
-Although communism no longer exists in North Macedonia, it’s legacy is still apparent in the remaining communist buildings, monuments and by the mix of ethnic groups and religions living in the country from other areas of Yugoslavia like Serbs, Croats, Christians, Muslims, etc. North Macedonia also has a large Albanian population.
+September 2021: North Macedonia is one of Europe’s newer countries, having been part of the communist Eastern Bloc nation of Yugoslavia until the early 1990s.
+It wasn’t until Yugoslavia collapsed with the fall of communism that North Macedonia, along with six other Balkan nations, gained independence.
+While communism no longer exists in North Macedonia, its legacy remains visible in the country’s architecture, monuments, and the diverse mix of ethnic and religious groups—Serbs, Croats, Christians, Muslims, and others—who settled there from across the former Yugoslavia.
+The country also has a significant Albanian population.

-North Macedonia was the last country in the Balkans that I needed to visit and it just so happened that there was a direct flight to it’s capitol Skopje from Warsaw, Poland on LOT Airlines.
-So we took the morning flight to Skopje, and I arranged for a vehicle and driver to pick us up at the airport.
-I wanted to spend more time in country but no matter how I re-configured our trip I could not squeeze out more than a day in North Macedonia.
-We had to be in Crete the following evening to meet our friends and this meant that we had to travel overland from Skopje to Tirana, Albania in one day in order to catch a flight from Tirana, to Athens the following morning.
-As it was there were no direct flights within the next few days from Skopje to Athens, Greece.
-Maybe the lack of direct flights between each other is another casualty of the tensions between the two countries because there seemed to be a lot of direct flights between Greece’s other neighbor, Albania and Athens but not between North Macedonia and Athens.
+North Macedonia was the last country in the Balkans I had yet to visit, and conveniently, there was a direct flight to its capital, Skopje, from Warsaw, Poland, via LOT Airlines.
+We took the morning flight and arranged for a driver to pick us up at the airport.
+I would have liked to spend more time in the country, but no matter how I reconfigured our itinerary, I couldn’t squeeze out more than one day in North Macedonia.
+We had to be in Crete the following evening to meet friends, which meant traveling overland from Skopje to Tirana, Albania, in one day to catch a flight from Tirana to Athens the next morning.

 How to Get there?